nemairek/game-trax/README.md

 ## :satellite: Upcoming Features

-- [:x:] Improve/ Reassign button sound effects
+- [:x:] Add description feature

-- [:x:] add a highscore function
+- [:x:] include database of existing games to choose and add from

 - [:x:] possible redesign of layout